coopnorge/github-workflow-supply-chain-security-validation/README.md

 ## Usage

-Run the workflow on pull requests, pushes to any branch and on a nightly schedule on the default branch.
+Run the workflow on pull requests, pushes to any branch and on a weekly schedule on the default branch.

 ```yaml